 Using NaCl to create cryptographic tools

 Data-dependent branches.
 The CPU’s instruction pointer and branch predictor are not tailored to keeping data secret.
 The history of cybercrime has lots of examples of successful timing attacks that have captured secret keys from these CPU components.
 NaCl avoids the flow of secret information to the instruction pointer and the branch predictor.
 There are no conditional branches based on secret information; each loop count is predictable.
-Such protection is compatible with high speed.
+Such protection is compatible with high-speed computing.
 Therefore, there’s no sense considering options that provide weaker protections.